BladeRunnerJS/brjs-site/docs/use/getting_started.md

 Next, let's edit the Blade to display in `<input>` element with a two-way binding between the View and View Model.

 To do this we first need to update `ExamplePresentationModel.js` to handle the fact the view contains an input element.
-We do this using a `Field` object initialized with an empty string instead of 'Hello World!'.
+We do this using a `Field` object initialized with an empty string, instead of 'Hello World!'.
 We can also update the `message` instance variable to be called something more relevant: `todoText`.

 Finally, instead of having to click a button we should handle the *Enter/Return* key being pressed as an indication of a new todo item being finalized.
 Let's rename `buttonClicked` to `keyPressed` and only handle the key press if it was the correct key (`ENTER_KEY_CODE`):